The Elegy Beta

-The Elegy Beta invites readers into a world where angels walk among us and the veil between heaven and earth grows thin.
+The poems in The Elegy Beta invite readers into a world where angels walk among us and the veil between heaven and earth grows thin.
 Through masterfully crafted verse, Mischa Willett illuminates the thresholds where divine mystery intersects with daily life—in hospital waiting rooms, kitchen windows, and quiet moments of wonder.

 These poems blend intellectual rigor with spiritual sensitivity, offering readers both comfort and challenge.
 Willett's precise language and keen theological imagination create a collection that resonates with the depth of Hopkins and Donne while speaking directly to contemporary experience.